 How to Make Open Face Burgers

 Start by heating up a skillet over medium heat.
-Add 1 pound of ground beef and 2 tablespoons chopped onion.
-Cook, stirring occasionally until the meat is no longer pink.
+Add 1 pound of ground beef and 2 tablespoons of chopped yellow onion.
+Cook, occasionally stirring, until the meat is no longer pink.

 Then add the following ingredients to your ground beef mixture:

 - 1 tablespoon Worcestershire Sauce

 - 1/2 teaspoon kosher salt